 -

-Adjust the focus height using the auto-focus or manual Z-axis controls.
+Adjust the focus height using the auto-focus or manual Z-axis controls by using the up and down button and Z-axis function in Device Setting.

 -